Willamette Valley Bounty Electric Byway

 Just a short drive from downtown Portland, the Willamette Valley is the most well known of Oregon’s 17 wine growing regions.
 Stretching for more than a 100 miles from the town of Newberg in the north to just past Eugene in the south, the Willamette Valley is home to more than 225 wineries and six sub-AVAs (American Viticultural Areas).
 The story of the valley doesn’t stop there, however.
 The growth of the wine industry has also nurtured a thriving culinary culture.
 With so many great wineries, tasting rooms and restaurants, it’s hard to know where to begin.
 This day trip, which introduces the wineries and farm-to-table cuisine in the northern tip of the Willamette Valley, is a great place to start.

-Start your day in downtown Portland at Electric Avenue on the Portland State University campus.
+Start your day in downtown Portland at Electric Avenue at the World Trade Center.
 While you’re charging up your car, choose from a host of delicious downtown breakfast spots like Mother’s Bistro & Bar.
 Fill up your to-go cup with rich drinking chocolate or espresso at Cacao in the Heathman Hotel or nearby Moonstruck Chocolate Cafe.

 Head out of Portland on Highway 99 West and into the rolling hills and vineyards of the Willamette Valley.
 Oregon’s wine pioneers began planting vines here in the 1960s, convinced that the moderate climate, created by the sheltering Coast and Cascade ranges, would be ideal for growing grapes.
 That climate and the ancient volcanic soil deposited here by the Missoula Floods about 15,000 years ago created the perfect conditions for nurturing the pinot noir grape, which has become the Willamette Valley’s signature wine.